landmaschine/2D-Unity-OrtohgraphicCameraZoom/README.md

 # 2D-Unity-OrtohgraphicCameraZoom
-Zoom for Top down Orthographic Camera
+Zoom for Top down Orthographic Camera in C#